 You’ll receive an offer from Stilt after all the necessary boxes have been ticked.
 You’ll receive your unique offer and a promissory note to sign, should you accept it.
-Upon your signature, you can wait 2-3 working days for the refinancing to be initiated.
+Upon your signature, you’ll wait 2-3 working days for the refinancing to be initiated.
 This means the loan disbursement and repayment of your current lender will be completed after this period.

 3. Start Repaying Your Student Loan

 As Stilt will be your new lender, you’ll now have to repay them.
 Setup your automatic payment options and start repaying your cheaper student loan.
-As an added bonus you can even pay early installments with no early payment penalties.
+As an added bonus, you can even pay early installments with no early payment penalties.

 5 Tips for Refinancing Student Loans